named-data/mini-ndn/README.md

 # minindn-wifi
-To implement WiFI function in minindn
+Minindn-wifi: To implement WiFI function based on minindn and mininet-wifi